-Other Information
+Other information

 The directors are responsible for the other information.
-The other information comprises the information included in the document titled "MTN Zakhele Futhi (RF) Limited Annual Financial Statements for the year ended 31 December 20120", which includes the Directors' Report, the Audit and Risk Committee's Report and the Company Secretary's Certificate as required by the Companies Act of South Africa.
-The other information does not include the financial statements and our auditor's reports thereon.
+The other information comprises the information included in the document titled "MTN Zakhele Futhi Annual Financial Statements for the year ended 31 December 2021", which includes the Directors' Report, the Audit, risk and compliance committee report and the Company secretary's certification as required by the Companies Act of South Africa.
+The other information does not include the financial statements and our auditor's report thereon.